How to host this Christmas

 The finishing touches

 Wherever you plan to put guests, check the space: is it dark enough?
 Is there a space for them to keep their things?
 Somewhere to charge their phone?
-Maybe leave out a pair of guest slippers, a hot water bottle and an eye mask.
+Maybe leave out a pair of slippers, a hot water bottle and an eye mask.
 A carafe for water, mini toiletries and a scented candle will make them feel at home.
-We also love a dimmable light to softly light the room before bed.
+We also love a dimmable lamp to softly light the room before bed.
 If they’re likely to need your wifi, you could write the password in a notecard and leave it by their bed.
 Something easy to read, such as a book of short stories, will also add a personal touch.
-Leave out a pile of fluffy guest towels for the morning, and you'll have some very happy friends and family.
+Leave out a pile of fluffy guest towels for the morning, and you’ll have some very happy friends and family.